Naveen-Chakravarthy/eCommerceCart/README.md

 Then we need to setup mysql server and create a database called 'ecommercecart' and in it, we need to create a table named 'products'. products table must have fields 'item'(varchar(50)), 'price'(int), 'count'(int) and 'discount'(int).

-If the database is setup and configured as above, then open '.env' file and change NODE_ENV to release.
+If the database is not setup and configured as above, then open '.env' file and change NODE_ENV to development.
 ```
-NODE_ENV=release
+NODE_ENV=development
 ```

 ### Installing